 - Internet of Things (IoT).IoT devices use MQTT.
 You can establish listeners to handle these messages.
 Typical IoT processing persists the message.
-You can modify or validate inbound data, with extra automation (persistence and object model), by declaring reactive logic events.
+You can modify or validate inbound data, with extra automation (persistence and object model), by declaring event rules.

 In this article:

 The following diagram shows the workflow for creating a listener in API Creator:

 Connections are a set of properties that defines how to connect to an external system.
 MQTT, Kafka, RabbitMQ, Db2iDataQueue, and Java Message Service (JMS) listeners require a connection.

 For more information about connections, see Manage Connections.

 You can create the following types of listeners in API Creator.